LiorKogan/V1/README.md

 A constraint cannot be defined for a concrete entity's expression.

-For untyped entities, expressions can be composed only of properties that are common to all valid entity-types.
+For untyped entities, expressions can be composed only of properties common to all valid entity-types.
 Valid entity-types for an untyped entity are defined implicitly (according to the types of the pattern-entities and pattern-relationships which are connected to the untyped entity) or explicitly (using entity-type constraints - see later) (see Q291).

 A subproperty of a composite property is denoted as _property-name.subproperty-name_ (e.g., _name.first_, _tf.since_).